Snater/spirii-recruiting-challenge/README.md

 This monorepo contains a client application and a backend application, the latter allowing to update location statuses per WebSocket connection.

+## Configuration

+The WebSocket server setup may be adjusted in the project root's `.env` file.

 ## Installation

 ```